 If you or your kids have the necessary skills, build some web pages with the information.
 Your descendents will be interested in it, and it is nice to get the information straight.
 And if you back up your files, data like this may end up lasting literally a millennium, given rapidly lowering cost of data storage.
 My sisters and I will spend the next few weeks going through stuff and scanning in things.
 You will be able to find the results at http://www.cheswick.com.
 Dad would have been amazed to see this, and be concerned that we don't tell too much.
 Your secrets (as few as they might be) are safe with us, Dad.

 We didn't travel much as a family ("I see cows!") when we were kids.
 Aside from a venture to Bermuda in 1966 (where we met "PK," Dad's acronym for "pussycat"), I never got out of the northeast United States as a kid.
-As a parent, I can look back at what monsters we Cheswick sibs could be in the back of the station wagon, and imagine Mom and Dad saying "Kids, if you don't behave, we are going to turn this car right around and go home.
-For a decade!"
+As a parent, I can look back at what monsters we Cheswick sibs could be in the back of the station wagon, and imagine Mom and Dad saying "Kids, if you don't behave, we are going to turn this car right around and go home."
+For a decade!

 I asked Dad about this later, and he said that travel was "just geography."
 Mom and Dad did travel some in later years, and not just for golf.
 After seeing the Baltic countries he said we should kiss the ground and thank our ancestors for coming here to North America.

 We took pictures when we did travel, of course.
 Dad used to say "why don't you just buy a postcard?"
-While looking through is effects, I realized that he did just that.
+While looking through his effects, I realized that he did just that.
 The photos were of people, not places.

 Dad did not take to the PC revolution at first.
 His worry was that it would take too much time.
 But he finally got on board by the mid 1990s, and stared at his stock information endlessly through the day.
 His typing speed picked up a bit, something that had always been done by his "girls."
 He even used words like newbieism.
 It is fair to say that he never became a power user, and as is true for a lot of technical people, our visits to his house often devolved into tech-fests of computer repair and software virus removal.
 His computer troubles and some possible solutions inspired one of the technical talks I have given over the last couple years.